 It’s made with almond flour, sweetened with maple syrup and dates, and frosted with whipped coconut cream – all of that makes it a healthy alternative to regular carrot cake.

 This carrot cake doesn’t taste like “diet” cake.
 All of my tasters have loved it – even those who don’t like traditional carrot cakes (like my carrot cake with pineapple).
-The combination of moist carrots, sweet and chewy dates, and the crunch of pecans makes for a cake that’s more of a sensory experience that your typical light and fluffy carrot cake.
+The combination of moist carrots, sweet and chewy dates, and the crunch of pecans makes for a cake that’s more of a sensory experience that your typical light and fluffy cake.

 It tastes like a spice cake that gets a bunch of sweetness from carrots instead of sugar.
 In fact, carrot cake evolved from medieval carrot pudding.
 During medieval times, sugar was expensive and hard to get; carrots were a cheaper alternative to using sugar.

-This version of carrot cake has a nutty flavor from the almond flour and the pecans yet still retains the spice profile of a traditional carrot cake.
+Expect a nutty flavor from the almond flour and pecans yet with the spice profile of a traditional carrot cake.